✅ SAFE — Eggs

 ✅ Reality: No reaction today does not make a food safe or worthwhile over the long run.
 A stray coping with scraps shows resilience, not that the food is safe.
 They also suffer undiagnosed chronic issues.
 Breeds that tend toward obesity, pancreatitis or allergies need careful portioning, not free feeding.

-"When Indian pet parents ask me about eggs, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With eggs, the factors that matter most are preparation and quantity — not just the safety rating.
 The rating opens the question; how much and how often you feed settles it.
 Start from the katori measures above, then adjust to how your particular dog actually handles it."

 Sources & References